 In contrast to the relatively near-term focus of most analysts with interest in financial markets, those interested in energy and the environment produce the truly longer-term economic forecasts.
 For instance, in 1998 the International Institute for Applied Systems Analysis (IIASA) produced a book with global economic forecasts through 2100 in cooperation with the World Energy Council (WEC) on Global Energy Perspectives (Nakićenović, Grübler, and McDonald 1998).
-Building on IIASA and WEC foundations, the Intergovernmental Panel on Climate Change (IPCC) has needed economic growth forecasts as a foundation for its energy and environmental analyses and has extended forecasts through 2100.
+Building on IIASA and WEC foundations, the Intergovernmental Panel on Climate Change (IPCC) has needed economic growth forecasts through 2100.
 These are available in the IPCC Third Report Emissions Scenarios (2001).